 An unfortunate reality of the modern perception of Christians is that we are often identified with what we oppose rather than what we support.
 This view exists on the individual and societal levels, permeating both our interpersonal and organizational communication.
 One organization that has been poorly stereotyped by this negativity is the pregnancy resource center.

-With Sanctity of Life Sunday having just occurred in January, the value of human life ought to be all the more prevalent in our minds.
+With the recent Dobbs decision, the value of human life ought to be all the more prevalent in our minds.
 It is a recurring theme in our theology, yet it can at times feel a bit abstract.
 It is difficult to put a finger on what action steps should be taken in light of such a doctrine.

 Because of this, I submit a suggestion that may or may not be new to you: Support your local pregnancy resource center.
 If you have heard this before, you likely have, at best, only a fuzzy understanding of what these organizations actually do.
 At worst, you have a negative perception of them.
 As someone who has volunteered at centers like these for the past three years, here are some things I wish I knew before going in: